neo4j/neo4j-javascript-driver/packages/neo4j-driver-lite/README.md

 More details about how to use Teskit could be found on [its repository](https://github.com/neo4j-drivers/testkit/tree/4.3)

-Simple `npm test` can also be used if you want to run only the unit tests.
+Runing `npm test` in this package directory can also be used if you want to run only the unit tests.

 For development, you can have the build tool rerun the tests each time you change the source code: